 Of course, there is a story behind this brioche because, as I am discovering, there is a story behind everything in France.

-The Kouglof Story:
+The Kouglof Story

 A king of Bethlehem had forgotten his hat, an almond-shaped turban when leaving for the Crusades (yes, this is an ancient legend).
 A pastry chef from Strasbourg in Alsace, France found the hat and used it as a cake pan.
-And thus the Kugelhof, the Alsation word for turban, was born.
+And thus the Kugelhof, the Alsatian word for turban, was born.

 Let the kouglof melt on your tongue and think of the clever pastry chef!